owaspseasides/2020/content/sessions/arduino_training_101.md

 The main aim of this training program is to educate people on Coding & Developing real-world applications using Arduino.

+<b>A limited number of All hardware including Arduino required for this training will be provided during the session for free of cost.
+Attendees are to be formed in the groups (3-4 people), component kits are provided to the teams, not to the individuals.
+We encourage all teams to come with their own idea by the end of the day.</b>

 <h2>Prerequisites</h2>
 <ul>